 3. Look to the stars

-With electric pink sunrises and glowing orange sunsets, Ireland’s skies are arguably at their most dazzling during the winter months.
+With bright pink sunrises and glowing orange sunsets, Ireland’s skies are arguably at their most striking during the winter months.
 It’s also the best time to see the elusive Northern Lights.
 Every year, light chasers and amateur astrophotographers head to places like Malin Head in Donegal hoping to catch these celestial shimmers across the night sky.

 4. Winter wellness

-Start investing in yourself by taking up a new skill.
-Budding photographers should check out Skellig Ring Photography Workshops in Kerry where award winning photographer Stephen Power provides bespoke workshops for all levels.
-Or you can go on a multi day photography tour around Sligo and Mayo with Gareth McCormack, who’s a master at capturing Ireland’s most awe-inspiring landscapes.
+Start investing in yourself by taking up a new hobby.
+Budding photographers should check out Skellig Ring Photography Workshops in Kerry where award-winning photographer Stephen Power provides bespoke workshops for all levels.
+Or go on a multi day photography tour around Sligo and Mayo with Gareth McCormack, who’s a master at capturing Ireland’s most awe-inspiring landscapes.